MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

 * ``UI_DRAWING_writePixel_0`` is the drawing function called when the image format is the display format,
 * ``UI_DRAWING_writePixel_1`` and ``UI_DRAWING_writePixel_2`` are the drawing functions called for the images whose format are respectively identified by the index ``1`` and ``2`` (see *Image Creation* below).

-By default, the C module only manages up to 3 different formats: the *display* format (index ``0``) and two others formats.
+By default, the C module only manages up to 3 formats: the *display* format (index ``0``) and two other formats.
 To add another format, the C module must be customized: look for everywhere the define ``LLUI_GC_SUPPORTED_FORMATS`` is used and add a new cell in the tables.

 Custom Format
 """""""""""""

-A MicroUI BufferedImage can have a *custom* format as soon as the Multiple Formats Implementation is selected.
+A MicroUI BufferedImage can have a *custom* format once the Multiple Formats Implementation is selected.
-However a third-party support is required to render this kind of images.
+However, third-party support is required to render this kind of image.

 .. hint:: In addition to the ``#define LLUI_GC_SUPPORTED_FORMATS``, the ``#define LLUI_IMAGE_CUSTOM_FORMATS`` must be set.
 This is the same ``define`` used to render custom RAW images: see :ref:`section_buffered_image_drawer_custom`.